-Figure 6.14 - Bold and Underline Tools
+Figure 6.14 - Bibliography Title

-Figure 6.15 - Bibliography Title
+Figure 6.15 - Align Left Tool

 To add our sources, we need to unselect the Bold and Underline tools.
-Then we need to left align the text using the Align Text Left tool (Figure 6.16).
-The typical information that we need to include in our citations is the author's name, the book from which we received the quote, the copyright date, the date the information was published and many other important pieces of information.
+Then we need to left align the text using the Align Text Left tool (Figure 6.15).
+The typical information that we need to include in our citations is the author's name, the book form which we received a quote, the copyright date, the date the information was published and many other important pieces of information.
 The way we organize the information can depend on the format required of us.
-The way we will display our source can be seen in Figure 6.17.
+The way we will display our source can be seen in Figure 6.16.